-At least 7 dead as severe winds, tornadoes hammer US South
+Tornado hits Selma, Alabama; 7 deaths reported across South

 SELMA, Ala.
-(AP) — A massive storm system whipping up severe winds and spawning tornadoes cut a path across the U.S. South, killing at least seven people in Georgia and Alabama, where a twister damaged buildings and tossed cars in the streets of historic downtown Selma.
+(AP) — Crews worked through the night searching for people trapped after a deadly storm system spawned tornadoes across parts of the U.S. South, killing at least seven people and causing substantial damage in the historic city of Selma, Alabama.

-Authorities said a clearer picture of the extent of the damage and a search for additional victims would come Friday, when conditions were expected to clear.
-After the storm began easing Thursday night, tens of thousands of customers were without power across the two states.

-In Selma, a city etched in the history of the civil rights movement, the city council used lights from cellphones as they held a meeting on the sidewalk to declare a state of emergency.

-Six of the deaths were recorded Autauga County, Alabama, 41 miles (66 kilometers) northeast of Selma, where an estimated 40 homes were damaged or destroyed by a tornado that cut a 20-mile (32-kilometer) path across two rural communities, said Ernie Baggett, the county’s emergency management director.
+Six died in Autauga County, Alabama, about 40 miles (64 kilometers) northeast of Selma, where a tornado cut a 20-mile (32-kilometer) long path across two rural communities, wrecking dozens of homes, said Ernie Baggett, the county’s emergency management director.

 At least 12 people were injured severely enough to be taken to hospitals by emergency responders, Baggett told The Associated Press.
-He said crews were focused Thursday night on cutting through downed trees to look for people who may need help.
+He said crews were cutting through downed trees Thursday night to look for more people needing help.

-“This is the worst that I’ve seen here in this county,” Baggett said of the damage.
+He said about 40 homes were destroyed or seriously damaged, including several mobile homes that were launched into the air.
+“They weren’t just blown over.
+They were blown a distance.”

+A more comprehensive picture of the damage would emerge Friday as they search for more victims, authorities said.
+The National Weather Service said late Thursday that suspected tornado damage was reported in at least 14 Alabama counties and five Georgia counties.
+Early Friday, tens of thousands of customers remained without power across the two states.

 In Georgia, a passenger died when a tree fell on a vehicle in Jackson, Butts County Coroner Lacey Prue said.
 In the same county southeast of Atlanta, the storm appeared to have knocked a freight train off its tracks, officials said.

 Officials in Griffin, south of Atlanta, told local news outlets that multiple people had been trapped inside an apartment complex after trees fell on it.
-A Hobby Lobby store in the city partially lost its roof, while elsewhere in town firefighters cut a man loose who had been pinned for hours under a tree that fell on his house.
+A Hobby Lobby store lost part of its roof, and firefighters cut loose a man who had been pinned for hours under a tree that fell on his house.
 The city imposed a curfew from 10 p.m.
 Thursday to 6 a.m.
 Friday.

-Nationwide, there were 33 separate tornado reports from the National Weather Service on Thursday, and Mississippi, Alabama, Georgia, Tennessee, Kentucky, South Carolina and North Carolina all saw tornado warnings for a time.
-The tornado reports were not yet confirmed and some of them could later be classified as wind damage after assessments are done in coming days.
+Nationwide, the weather service issued more than 40 separate tornado reports on Thursday, and Mississippi, Alabama, Georgia, Tennessee, Kentucky, South Carolina and North Carolina all had tornado warnings for a time.
+The tornado reports were not yet confirmed and some could be classified as wind damage once assessments are done.

 The tornado that hit Selma cut a wide path through the downtown area, where brick buildings collapsed, oak trees were uprooted, cars were on their side and power lines were left dangling.
-Plumes of thick, black smoke rose over the city from a fire burning.
-It wasn’t immediately known whether the storm caused the blaze.
+Plumes of thick, black smoke from a fire rose over the city; whether the storm caused the blaze wasn’t immediately known.

 Selma Mayor James Perkins said no fatalities have been reported, but several people were seriously injured.
-First responders were continuing to assess the damage and officials hoped to get an aerial view of the city Friday morning.
+Officials hoped to get an aerial view of the city Friday morning.

 “We have a lot of downed power lines,” he said.
 “There is a lot of danger on the streets.”